NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Health: 190 > 200
 - 5B made high
 - 5A
-    - Needle does 7 damage (from 4)
+    - 0C damage increased from 4 to 7
+    - 1C damage increased from 4 to 11
     - Is grabbable the entire move
-    - 1C does 11 damage (from 4)
 - 5A(A)
-    - Needle does 7 damage (from 4)
+    - Damage increased from each needle from 4 to 7
     - Is grabbable the entire move
 - 2B
     - Hitbox appears one frame sooner
     - Hit direction changed slightly to assist follow ups
     - Lift set to 100, from 64
 - 2B(B)
+    - Damaged increased from 8,10 to 10,12
     - First hit made spinning knockdown with reduced lift to increase late combo consistency into second hit
-    - Damaged increased from 8,10 > 12,14
     - Second kick hitbox set to 170 from 128
 - 2B(A) changed to be 6A(A)
 - 6B(B)